CS682-S22/distributed-system-part2-Jennytang1224/README.md

-# Pub-sub distributed system part2
+# Pub-sub Distributed System Part2

 This project is an extention on Pub-sub distributed system part1.
 I'm adding two additional features: